-Looking to just download the icons?
-Scroll all the way down!
+Looking to just download social network icons?
+Keep scrolling!

 This is the first “design” project that I encountered thinking that I might actually use the finished product on a regular basis.